French Polynesia Travel Guide

 In the centre is a disk with a blue and white wave pattern depicting the sea on the lower half and a gold and white ray pattern depicting the sun on the upper half.

-A Polynesian canoe (piroque) rides on the wave pattern; the canoe has a crew of five, represented by five stars, that symbolize the five island groups (Austral, Gambier, Marquesas, Society and Tuamotu) of French Polynesia.
+A Polynesian canoe (piroque) rides on the wave pattern; the canoe has a crew of five, represented by five stars, that symbolise the five island groups (Austral, Gambier, Marquesas, Society and Tuamotu) of French Polynesia.

 Philately